 I have been a Home Economics teacher and SEN coordinator for 25 years and I hope to bring some of my educational expertise to the Governing Body.

-On the Governing Body I am Chair of Finance as well as a link governor for safeguarding, SEN, and Information Technology and hope that my past experiences enable me to contribute effectively in these roles.
+On the Governing Body I am Chair of Finance as well as a link governor for SEN, and Information Technology and hope that my past experiences enable me to contribute effectively in these roles.

 I am very pleased to support Westlands as a governor, as it is a very caring and nurturing school with hardworking staff and delightful pupils who love their learning.